microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

     1. The AzureAISearch connector encodes keys before storing and decodes them after retrieval since keys in Azure AI Search supports a limited set of characters.
     2. The AzureAISearch connector sanitizes collection names before using them, since Azure AI Search supports a limited set of characters.
     3. The Redis connector prepends the collection name on to the front of keys before storing records and also registers the collection name as a prefix for records to be indexed by the index.

+### Non-functional requirements for new connectors
+1. Ensure all connectors are throwing the same exceptions conssitently with data about the request made provided in a consistent manner.
+2. Add consistent telemetry for all connectors.
+3. As far as possible integration tests should be runnable on build server.

 ### New Designs